2012 Special Olympics Polar Plunge Legislator of the Year announcement With my wife Diana, and sons Mitch & Nick

 Here's a little background to help you get to know Jeff:

 Over a ten year period I balanced family, work and school attending Macomb Community College, then earning a Bachelor's of Business Administration degree at Walsh College in 1988 and a Master's degree in 1993 from Walsh.
 This experience demonstrated to me the importance of a good education and I want to make sure it's available for the next generation.
 Along the way I married my high school sweetheart, Diana Corning.
-Twenty six years later that wonderful story continues.
+Twenty seven years later that wonderful story continues.

 My work career has not been one spent in politics.
 I'm a business person by trade and proud of it.
-I've spent a lifetime helping others find jobs as a professional in the staffing industry.
+I've spent a lifetime helping others find good jobs as a professional in the staffing industry.
 Much of my career was spent with a national staffing firm where I worked my way up from the bottom, eventually becoming a Vice President at the age of 36 with a knack for turning around poor performing operations.
 Along the way I was awarded for top performance as an individual performer, and as as a leader.

 In 2004 I walked away from what most people would consider a dream job.
 I was a VP with all the perks one hopes for when they take the career route I took, yet I turned in my "corporate shoes" and decided to follow the dream of starting and growing my own business.
 That experience showed me how the state and federal governments can hinder or help the atmosphere of economic growth.
-Eight years ago I co-founded a staffing company, Dynamic Recruiters, Inc. to assist in the direct hire recruiting and interim staffing of professionals.
+I co-founded a staffing company, Dynamic Recruiters, Inc. to assist in the direct hire recruiting and interim staffing of professionals.
 We grew at a fast rate during the first four years, but like many small businesses in this area we hit a rough patch in 2009.
 Instead of throwing in the towel, we looked in the mirror and decided it was time to make tough decisions and adapt to the environment around us.
 Those decisions paid off and we hit record sales in 2010 and 2011.
 It's that attitude that I brought to the State government.
 Stay within a new lower budget and transition to a new model for future success.
 I've since sold the firm to focus my attention on being the best legislator I can be.

 I am a member of Trinity Lutheran Church in Utica, Kiwanis of Sterling Heights and the Walsh College's Communication Advisory Committee.
 Other interests include coaching.
 I have spent 15 years coaching youth baseball, basketball and soccer.